About the Department

 Our Department strives for team-work and team-education.
 Organized around the grant-funded research programs of our faculty, we generate platforms for cross-departmental and cross-institutional research and training.
 All members of our Department benefit from a climate of openness, peer-to-peer support in absence of hierarchical structure, and the belief in collective excellence.

-- Dr. Jian Zhou awarded the NIH Director's New Innovator Award to leverage artificial intelligence for examining the three-dimensional structure of DNA and its impact on health.
+- Dr. Jian Zhou awarded the NIH Director's New Innovator Award for the project titled, Leveraging artificial intelligence for examining the three-dimensional structure of DNA and its impact on health.
 Watch his video interview.